stephenrlouie/stephenrlouie.github.io/src/blog/hello-world/index.md

 Open up your Atom config, it should open a file called `config.cson`.

-Put this at the bottom:
+Put this at the the left most level indentation:
 ```json
 ".gfm.source":
   editor: